Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Conclusion

-We considered the sequential decision problem of choosing a relay node for the next hop, by a forwarding node, in the presence of random sleep-wake cycling.
-In the model, we have incorporated the energy cost of probing a relay to learn its channel gain.
-We have analysed a restricted class of policies where any policy is allowed to keep at most one unprobed relay awake, in addition to the best probed relay.
-The optimal policy for the restricted class (RST-OPT) was characterized in terms of, the stopping sets and the stopping/probing sets.
-First, we showed that the stopping sets are threshold in nature.
-Further, we proved that the thresholds, characterizing the stopping sets, are stage independent, thus simplifying the computation of RST-OPT in comparison with the global optimal, GLB-OPT (whose decisions at any stage is based on the entire history).
-Numerical work confirmed that the performance of RST-OPT is close to that of GLB-OPT.
+Motivated by the problem of end-to-end geographical forwarding in a sleep-wake cycling wireless sensor network, we formulated a decision problem of choosing a next-hop relay node when a set of potential relay neighbors are sequentially waking up in time.
+A power cost is incurred for probing a relay to learn its channel gain.
+We first studied a restricted class of policies where a policy's decision is based only on, in addition to the best probed relay, the best unprobed relays (instead of all the unprobed relays).
+We characterized the optimal policy in terms of stopping sets.
+Our first main result (Theorem~\ref{threshold_nature_lemma}) was to show that the stopping sets are threshold based.
+Then we proved that the stopping sets are stage independent (Theorem~\ref{stopping_sets_equal_theorem} and \ref{stopping_sets_l_equal_theorem}).
+A discussion on the more general unrestricted class of policies was provided.
+We conducted numerical work to compare the performances of the restricted optimal (RST-OPT) and the global optimal (GLB-OPT) policies.
+We observed that the performance of RST-OPT is close to that of GLB-OPT.
+We also conducted simulation experiments to study the end-to-end performance of RST-OPT.
+Finally, it is worth noting that our work being a variant of the asset selling problem, can, in general, find application wherever the problem of resource-selection occurs, when a collection of resources are sequentially arriving.

-As mentioned earlier, a part of our ongoing work is to study the end-to-end performance (i.e., total delay and overall power consumption) of RST-OPT for a given network.
-Another interesting direction is to apply cooperative techniques for forwarding in sleep-wake cycling networks and study its benefits.